Note 2 - Summary of Significant Accounting Policies

 Direct to Consumer

-Direct to consumer revenues primarily consist of primarily monthly digital subscription fees, and sales of in-game digital goods.
+Direct to consumer revenue primarily consist of primarily monthly digital subscription fees, and sales of in-game digital goods.
 Subscription revenue is recognized in the period the services are rendered.
 Payments are typically due from customers at the point of sale.

 InPvP Platform Generated Sales Transactions.
-Our Mobcrush subsidiary generates in-game Platform sales revenues via digital goods sold within the platform, including cosmetic items, durable goods, player ranks and game modes, leveraging the flexibility of the Microsoft Minecraft Bedrock platform, and powered by the InPvP cloud architecture technology platform.
+Our Mobcrush subsidiary generates in-game Platform sales revenue via digital goods sold within the platform, including cosmetic items, durable goods, player ranks and game modes, leveraging the flexibility of the Microsoft Minecraft Bedrock platform, and powered by the InPvP cloud architecture technology platform.
 Revenue is generated when transactions are facilitated between Microsoft and the end user, either via in-game currency or cash.

 Revenue for digital goods sold on the platform is recognized when Microsoft (our partner) collects the revenue and facilitates the transaction on the platform.
 Revenue for such arrangements includes all revenue generated, bad debt, make goods, and refunds of all transactions managed via the platform by Microsoft.
 The revenue is recognized on a monthly basis.
 Payments are made to the Company monthly based on the reconciled sales revenue generated.